 Provision is made for the Group's obligation for short-term employee benefits.
-Short-term employee benefits are benefits (other than termination benefits) that are expected to be settled wholly before 12 months after the end of the annual reporting period in which the employees render the related service, including wages and salaries.
+Short-term employee benefits are benefits (other than termination benefits) that are expected to be settled wholly before 12 months after the end of the annual reporting period in which the employees render the related service, including wages, salaries and sick leave.
 Short-term employee benefits are measured at the (undiscounted) amounts expected to be paid when the obligation is settled.

-The Group's obligations for short-term employee benefits such as wages and salaries are recognised as part of current trade and other payables in the statement of financial position.
-The Group's obligations for employees' annual leave and long service leave entitlements are recognised as provisions in the statement of financial position
+The Group's obligations for short-term employee benefits such as wages, salaries and sick leave are recognised as part of current trade and other payables in the statement of financial position.
+The Group's obligations for employees' annual leave and long service leave entitlements are recognised as provisions in the statement of financial position.